RVing 101: Road Tripping with a Home on Wheels

 Local, state and national park campgrounds are often the cheapest options, and many offer beautiful campsites near dreamy locations.
 However, you are more likely to find fewer amenities and services.
 Private campgrounds usually cost more per night.
 The benefits may include a full slate of activities and recreational opportunities as well as fancier campsites and facilities.

-The nice thing about packing an RV is that you have more room in it than a suitcase…but that’s also a bad thing.
+The nice thing about RVing is that you have more room in it than a suitcase…but that’s also a bad thing.
 It is imperative to find the right balance between having everything you need without taking along everything from your house.

 Start by finding sample packing lists online.
 Copy these into a document of your own and take off the things you won’t use.
 Load the trailer with the things you think you will need, focusing first on safety, sleeping, health and hygiene, and cooking items.
 Beyond that, add the things that will make your experience more fun and comfortable.
 If in doubt about your cargo weight, be sure to weigh your loaded rig at a weigh station.